A bound-preserving oscillation-eliminating discontinuous Galerkin method with operator splitting for solving Kapila's

-\subsection{Summary of the Numerical Algorithm}
+\subsection{Summary of the numerical algorithm}

 In this section, we present the computational procedure flow with limiters in Table \ref{tab:computational_flow}.
-Based on second-order Strang splitting method, we have three steps, the first and third step are implicit solver, and the second step is a RKDG solver.
-To suppress numerical oscillations and maintain BP property of the solution, we use the OEDG procedure and BP limiter after every step.
-And we note that we use the OEDG procedure and BP limiter after every stage of Runge-Kutta method.
+Based on second-order Strang splitting method, we have three steps: the first and third step are implicit solver, and the second step is a quasi-conservative DG solver.
+To suppress numerical oscillations and maintain physical constraint of the solution, we use the OEDG procedure and bound-preserving limiter after each stage of the Runge-Kutta scheme.